Student Worker - Food Service or Catering - University of West Florida

 Must demonstrate sensitivity to our service population's cultural and socioeconomic characteristics and needs.

-Team player with co-workers and administrators
+Team player with co-workers, administrators, and school personnel.

 Why work for LSF?